Skip to main content Skip to main menu Skip to footer

 Sources of reactive nitrogen

-Some 50% of the planet’s nitrogen supply is in gaseous atmospheric nitrogen compounds.
-The majority of it (more than 99%) is the inert molecular nitrogen, a chemical form that is not usable by most organisms including plants.
+A large share of the planet’s nitrogen supply is in gaseous atmospheric nitrogen compounds.
+The majority of it is the inert molecular nitrogen (N2), a chemical form that is not usable by most organisms including plants.
 In the prehuman world molecular nitrogen was converted to reactive nitrogen primarily by a very few bacterial strains.
 Since the age of the Industrial Revolution, however, human activities have caused far more elemental nitrogen to change into reactive forms, probably at a rate ten times higher than in the pre-industrial era.
 The major conversion processes are

 • combustion of fossil fuels and corresponding emissions of nitrogen oxides (NOx ),